mcmikemn/update/README.md

 # update
-Automate updating Ubuntu with some choices.
+Simplify updating Ubuntu with some choices.

 ## Installation
 1. Copy to /usr/local/bin (or anywhere you want, adding that location to your $PATH)